kiraistakenlol/epunch/application/merchant-app/shadcn-migration-plan.md

 - **Copy-Paste Components** - Own your components, modify as needed
 - **Professional Patterns** - Following shadcn/ui best practices

-### **🚀 Ready for Phase 5**
+### **🚀 Ready for Phase 8**
-The foundation is rock-solid and ready for building the Form System with react-hook-form integration!
+The design editor system is complete and ready for building the Data Display System with advanced tables and data visualization!

 ---